Quantum interpolating ensemble: Biorthogonal polynomials and average entropies: Introduction and Quantum Interpolating Ensemble

 Namely, as $\theta$ varies from $\theta=1$ to $\theta=2$, the quantum interpolating ensemble interpolates between the Bures-Hall ensemble and the Hilbert-Schmidt ensemble.
 Due to Schur's Pfaffian identity~\cite{Mehta,Forrester}

 the proposed ensemble~(\ref{eq:QI}) is described by a Pfaffian point process for any $\theta>0$ except for the special value $\theta=2$ when the ensemble becomes a determinantal point process.
 Therefore, in the interested interval $\theta\in[1,2]$ the new ensemble~(\ref{eq:QI}) corresponds to the transition from a Pfaffian point process to a determinantal point process.
-It is also worth mentioning that besides the half integers values of $a$ for the Bures-Hall ensemble and the integers values of $a$ for the Hilbert-Schmidt ensemble, the proposed ensemble is valid for any $a>-1$.
-Therefore, in addition to $\theta$, the parameter $a$ is also considered as a deformation parameter that defines the interpolating ensemble.
+It is also worth mentioning that besides the half integer values of $a$ for the Bures-Hall ensemble and the integer values of $a$ for the Hilbert-Schmidt ensemble, the proposed ensemble is valid for any $a>-1$.
+Therefore, in addition to $\theta$, the parameter $a$ can be also considered as a deformation parameter that defines the interpolating ensemble.

 With an interpolating ensemble being identified, a natural question is what will be the statistical behavior of entanglement entropies over such an ensemble?
 Will the values of entropies also interpolate between those of the Hilbert-Schmidt ensemble and the Bures-Hall ensemble?
-In addition, what are the properties of the underlying orthogonal polynomial systems?
-We address these questions in this work.
-The rest of the paper is organized as follows.
-In section~\ref{sec:2}, we present the mains results of the paper on the mean values of quantum purity and von Neumann entanglement entropy of the interpolating ensemble (section~\ref{sec:2.1}) and some basic properties of the corresponding orthogonal polynomials relevant to higher moment calculation (section~\ref{sec:2.2}).
-In section~\ref{sec:3}, we perform extensive numerical studies on the impact of the deformation parameters of the ensemble on the behavior of the entanglement.
-Some proofs of the results can be found in the two appendices.
+Before addressing these information theoretic questions in Section~\ref{IE_applications}, we first study, in a general form, key mathematical aspects of the underlying $\theta$-deformed two-matrix model and the associated bi-orthogonal system, in Section~\ref{CL-two-matrix-ensemble}.
+The study includes the discovery of new structures of the resulting bi-moment matrix for any $\theta$ that give rise to recurrence relations of the bi-orthogonal polynomials for integer $\theta$, generalizing a few known results in the literature.